orels1/shaders.orels.sh/src/pages/docs/toon/v2/index.md

 - Emission Map: The emission map to use
 - Emission Map Channel: Controls which channel of the **Emission Map** texture will be used to control the emission
 - Color: Controls the color of the emission
+- Mask By UV Tile: Allows limiting the emission effects only to a particular UV tile, allowing you to offset all the emissive parts onto a separate UV region to prevent any kind of bleeding or other unwanted artifacts
+  - First: Limits the emission to an x: 0-1 region of the UV map
+  - Second: Limits the emission to an x: 1-2 region of the UV map
+  - Third: Limits the emission to an x: 2-3 region of the UV map
+  - Fourth: Limits the emission to an x: 3-4 region of the UV map
 - Hue: Controls the hue shift of the emission
 - Saturation: Controls the saturation of the emission
 - Value: Controls the value of the emission
 - Tint To Diffuse: Controls the amount of albedo tint applied to the emission.
 This will help saturate the color
+- Power: Applies a smoothing effect to the emission map, providing extra control over gradients in the texture
+- Rim Masking: Applies a rim light or rim-shadow style effect to the emission.
+  - Values below 0 will limit the emission only to the parts facing away from the user (essentially the edges of the mesh, similar to a rim light)
+  - Values above 0 will limit the emission only to the parts of the mesh facing the user, fading the emission out towards the edges
 - Scale w/ Light: Controls whether the emission should be adjusted based on the current light intensity.
 This allows you to make it so your material only glows in the dark.
 Default is "No"
 - Scaling Sensitivity: Only visible if **Emission Scale w/ Light** is set to "Yes".
 Controls the the light level needed to turn off Emission.
 The emission will only be visible if the current lighting is less than the value specified, e.g. if set to 0.5 - the emission will show up when the light is 0.49 and lower